saifulbabo67646/finance-management/database_schema_documentation.md

 - Transactions can only be created in active fiscal years
 - Draft transactions can be modified; approved transactions are immutable
 - Bank-related transactions include additional banking information
+- `counterparty_transaction_id` is used for cross-linking inter-company transactions for tracking and audit

 ### 5.2 `transaction_details` Table
 **Purpose**: Individual debit and credit entries that make up each transaction (double-entry bookkeeping).